Hafiz Uddin Ahmad: Political career

-Ahmed entered politics as an independent candidate from Bhola.
+Ahmad entered politics as an independent candidate from Bhola.
 He has been elected as a member of parliament from the Bhola-3 constituency 6 times from 1986 until 2006.
 He was the president of the Bangladesh Football Federation from 1986 until 1989.
+He was later elected vice-president of the Asian Football Confederation for the term from 1990 to 1994.

-He served as the Minister of Water Resources during the tenure of the second government of Prime Minister Khaleda Zia.
+He served as the minister of water resources during the tenure of the second government of Prime Minister Khaleda Zia.
 Ahmed held several talks with India about the sharing of water.
 After the reshuffling of the cabinet, he was also appointed as the commerce minister.

-A three judicial committee investigating the 2001 Bangladesh post-election violence found Ahmed had directed attacks against religious minorities along with other Bangladesh Nationalist Party politicians.
+A three-member judicial committee investigating the 2001 Bangladesh post-election violence alleged Ahmad had directed attacks against religious minorities along with other Bangladesh Nationalist Party politicians.

-Ahmed was detained while protesting the government's decision to repeal the caretaker government system on 11 June 2011.
-Again on 28 December 2013, Ahmed was arrested on the National Press Club premises, when he was leaving there after announcing a new program of demonstrations to be led by his party.
+Ahmad was detained while protesting the government's decision to repeal the caretaker government system on 11 June 2011.
+Again on 28 December 2013, Ahmed was arrested on the National Press Club premises when he was leaving there after announcing a new program of demonstrations to be led by his party.
+On 16 August 2024, he was made a national standing committee member of the Bangladesh Nationalist Party (BNP).
+He left the position after being elected as the Speaker of the Jatiya Sangsad.

+Acting President of Bangladesh

+Acting President Hafiz Uddin Ahmed began his duties at Bangabhaban.

+On 24 July 2026, President Mohammed Shahabuddin resigned, citing ill health.
+As per the constitution of Bangladesh, the speaker of the Jatiya Sangsad will perform the duties of the president until a new one is elected.
+As a result, Ahmad became acting president.
+Citing the resignation, Ahmad remarked, "Although he (Shahabuddin) was elected during the tenure of the Hasina government, he has always expressed support and respect for the new government elected by the votes of the people.
+I wish him well."

+Personal life

+Hafiz was married to educator Dilara Hafiz.
+They have two sons, Shahrukh Hafiz and Taharat Hafiz, and a daughter, Shamama Shahreen.
+Dilara Hafiz died on 28 March 2026.